This article contains the following topics:

 Select any elements needed for the report by checking the box next to the desired section.

 You can use the buttons shown above to run the report, update the loaded configuration, or save the configuration as a new configuration respectively.
-Before clicking any of these buttons it is also possible to include meta-items for each test.
-Selecting a meta-item will group test results by meta-item when the summary statistics are generated.

 View Prior Summary Reports